rydershintaku/rydershintaku.github.io/essays/SoftwareEngineering.md

 What you do in it is: the systematic, disciplined, and quantifiable approach to the design, development, deployment, operation, and maintenance of software.

-Basically Software Engineering can be applied to any software(Coding) application and just making and changing them.
+Basically Software Engineering can be applied to any software(coding) application and just making and changing them.
 Now there’s many different aspects about Software Engineering but I’ll mainly talk about two of the most important ones to me: Coding Standards and Agile Project Management.

 ## III.
 Coding Standards.